xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.4.1 =
+* fixed issue with shortcodes in rich text fields
+* fixed view permissions issue on new installs

 = 1.9.4 =
 * admin record and settings submit buttons now mirrored at the top of the page for easier access